 That’s why we founded Pause.
 We’re working on a smart space that’s your sanctuary at work, not to escape, but to improve.
 If you’re working hard, you deserve it.
 Why put your health on hold for the sake of your career?
 Doesn’t that seem like an utterly illogical paradox?
 Isn’t health at the end of the day, next to family and friends, all we really have?

-Another question I ask hard-working people is what if you actually felt better after your workday?
+Another question I ask hard-working people is: What if you actually felt better after your workday?
 Sounds crazy, right?
 It’s definitely unusual but in a few months, we think it’s possible.
-Especially with content from award-winning providers and smart programming, we’ll let you identify what is important and will empower you with the tools to get there.
+With content from award-winning providers and smart programming, we’ll let you identify what is important and empower you with the tools to get there.
 We’ll even show you the biofeedback that it’s working.
-And, the best part is that all of this is available in one convenient location that you can return as it suits your busy schedule.
+And, the best part is that all of this is available in one convenient location that you can return to as it suits your busy schedule.

 Our hope is that by building these spaces geared to your wellbeing, we’ll change your life just like meditation changed mine, with greater outcomes for you, your colleagues and the world around us.

 We spend 70% of our life at work.
 Let’s make it worth it.